finn-julia/change-log/README.md

 > **Note:** This project uses Nuxt for static site generation; ensure Node.js and npm are installed.

 ## 📸 Screenshots
+Screenshot of Change Log for September showing upcoming beta testing and changes made to HHL pages
 ![Change Log Homepage](images/screenshot.png)

 ## 🌟 What I Learned